Alan-Lomax/MaxDuino/README.md

 <Li> (Docs) Revise build instructions (esp the new 5VDC PS option)</Li>
 <Li> Note: DCC decoding failed to work.</Li>

 ### Rev 0.1 Early Development
 <Li> the first PCB manufactured.</Li>
 <Li> Mainly used as a platform for code development and early issue resolution.</Li>
 <Li> Used to prepare first pass build documentation</Li>

+# The Panel Version
+The working PCB is sized 50mmm x 100 mm which means it can easily be panelized in sets of two.
+There is a seperate folder containing the Panelized version of the Gerbers.
+Note that all EDITS must be done in the 'single PCB version' and then be repanelized.
+Creating a new panel version is done by running a script.
+It panelizes the single version into an array you specify (two rows, one collumn).